49th parallel north: As border

-The Northwest Angle is the only part of the contiguous 48 states that goes north of the 49th parallel.
+The Northwest Angle is the only part of the contiguous 48 states that goes north of the 49th parallel as surveyed.
 The Treaty of Paris called for the boundary between the US and British territory to pass through the most northwesterly point of Lake of the Woods, and this was retained even after an 1818 treaty set the boundary west of that point to follow the 49th parallel.

 At the time that the United States and Great Britain agreed on the 49th parallel as the boundary, much of the North American continent had not yet been mapped.
 After the boundary was established, British surveyors discovered that Point Roberts lay south of the 49th parallel.
 The British requested that the United States cede the territory to Great Britain, but no action was ever taken.

 In 1909 the United States, United Kingdom, and Canada signed and ratified a treaty confirming the original survey lines as the official and permanent international border.
 Nevertheless, in 2002 the difference of the survey from the geographical 49th parallel was argued in front of the Washington Supreme Court in the case of State of Washington v.
 Norman, under the premise that Washington did not properly incorporate the portions of land north of the geographical 49th parallel, as laid out by detailed GPS surveying.
 The court decided against the premise, ruling that the internationally surveyed boundary also served as the state boundary, regardless of its actual position.